Azure/azure-openapi-validator/docs/rules.md

 ### PatchResponseCodes

-Synchronous PATCH must have 200 return code and LRO PATCH must have 200, 202 return codes.
+Synchronous PATCH must have 200 return code and LRO PATCH must have 200 and 202 return codes.

 Please refer to [patch-response-codes.md](./patch-response-codes.md) for details.